-Middle School Co-Op
+Middle School Co-Op Thursday

 Parents are not required to stay on campus while students are in classes, but all Middle School families are required to serve in some capacity during the year.
-Click here for more information on our Cooperative Requirements.
+Click here for more information on our Service Requirements.

 younger students in older classes